A Differential Effect Approach to Partial Identification of Treatment Effects: Settings and Preliminary Assumptions

 We will also impose an assumption regarding the second treatment $Z_2$:

 \begin{assumption}[Exclusion Restriction] $\mathbb{E} [Y(z_1)|Z_2 = 1, X, U ] = \mathbb{E} [Y(z_1)|Z_2 = 0, X, U ]$ for $z_1 \in \{0,1\}.$ \end{assumption}

 Assumption \ref{assump: ER} says that if we consider the outcomes for $z_1$, the value of $Z_2$ does not affect the outcomes given observed covariate $X$ and the unobserved covariate $U$ {\textendash} a direct effect of $Z_2$ is ``excluded.''
-Note that it is different than the usual exclusion restriction assumption for an IV in that it is conditional on the unobserved $U$.
+Note that this assumption is similar in spirit to (and implied by) the standard exclusion restriction in IV analysis.
+In the potential outcomes framework with IVs \citep{angrist1996identification}, the conventional exclusion restriction assumes $Y(z_1,1) = Y(z_1,0)$ for all $z_1 \in \{0,1\}$ for all subjects where $Y(z_1, z_2)$ denotes the potential outcome under treatment status $(z_1, z_2)$ \citep{angrist2009mostly}; this implies that $\mathbb{E}[Y(z_1)|Z_2 = 1, X, U] = \mathbb{E}[Y(z_1)|Z_2 = 0, X, U]$ for $z_1 \in \{0,1\}$.
 Additionally, $Z_2$ is not a valid instrumental variable because it violates the IV independent of unmeasured confounders assumption.
 The exclusion restriction assumption (assumption \ref{assump: ER}) can also be viewed as a no direct effect assumption.
-Note that we may relax assumption \ref{assump: ER} by imposing a direct constant effect of $Z_2$ on outcome (see Figure \ref{fig:DAG} for visualization):
+Note that we may relax assumption \ref{assump: ER} by imposing a direct constant effect of $Z_2$ on outcome.
+Detailed discussion can be found in the supplementary material (Appendix III).
+Additionally, we impose the positivity assumption for the propensity score \citep{hernan2006estimating}.